 2. In every case (Except cases of Internal/Practical examinations) where a candidate appearing for an examination is found using or attempting to use unfair means at the examination or behaving in a disorderly manner, a report accompanied with the candidate's answer books and such documents and articles as were found in his possession and as constitute primafacie evidence of the use of unfair means/disorderly behavior shall be sent immediately to the Controller of Examinations.
-Provided that in case of Internal/Practical examinations, if any kind of unfair means detected during such examinations, the same shall be brought to the notice of the Head of the Department concerned, who shall submit a full report of the same to the Dean concerned and the Dean concerned shall have full power to decide the case in consultation with Head of the Department concerned at School of Studies / Departmental level only.
+Provided that in case of Internal/Practical examinations, if any kind of unfair means detected during such examinations, the same shall be brought to the notice of the Head of the Department concerned, who shall submit a full report of the same to the Dean concerned and the Department concerned at School of Studies / Departmental level only.
 If an examinee disobeys instructions or misbehaves with any member of the supervisory staff or with any of the invigilators during the examinations, he/she may be expelled by the Dean/HoD from that session of the examination.